qiuxihuang/relativeLRs/README.md

 ```
 2_pp_ap_lrs.R
 ```
-R function used to calculate penalized power, adjusted power, and likelihood ratios
+R function used to calculate penalized power, adjusted power, and likelihood ratios.
 ```
 2_sample_size_cal.R
 ```
 R code used to calculate the minimum required sample size to achieve a certain level of relative precision on the relative positive and negative likelihood ratios.
-The precision level can be specified at line 128, 132, 167, 168
+The precision level can be specified at line 128, 132, 167, 168.
+Nominal level is set at 0.1.
 ```